 Figure 16b – Two-set Comparison – By Building Shell

 Finally, let’s look at a multi-set comparison.
 As a predictive modeling solution, Building CATALYST calculates statistical range analysis based on the amount of information provided.
 Figure 17 displays the Variation by System showing a number of sets leading up to establishing the target value.

 Figure 17 – Variation by System – Hospital Example

 The bell curves graphically display the range of variation in the tabular data above, with the horizontal (x-axis) representing cost and the vertical (y-axis) representing likelihood or probability density.

-Building Catalyst includes powerful enterprise-wide analysis.
-Typical analysis compares the market average baseline or benchmark (shown by the top outlined bar) prediction against the estimated or actual results (shown by the bottom color filled bar).
-Figure 11 displays the Biology Teaching Lab results across three selected science facilities.
-Note, that we have recieved permission to use these projects for demonstration purposes.
+Building CATALYST includes powerful enterprise-wide analysis as and additional feature.
+Figures 18 to 21 display these.
+Our bar chart graphics compare the market average baseline or benchmark (shown by the top outlined bar) prediction against the estimated or actual results (shown by the bottom color-filled bar).
+Figure 18 displays the Biology Teaching Lab results across three selected science facilities.
+Note, that we have received permission to use these projects for demonstration purposes.
+Data privacy is a key principle to Building CATALSYT.
 The right-hand chart shows how much gross building area is needed for each lab.
 This includes an apportioned share of core and common spaces.
 The left-hand chart shows the cost per lab.
 These costs have been normalized to the same location (Greater St. Louis, MO) and time (2020 Construction Start).

-Figure 12 shows compares the Gross to Net area and Direct Building Systems costs across several higher education academic and science buildings.
+Figure 19 compares the Gross to Net area and Direct Building Systems costs across several higher education academic and science buildings.

-Catalyst provides comparison of selected building systems at the Uniformat Levels 2 and 3 detail.
-Figure 13 compares the superstructure, and 14 the plumbing system.
+Building CATALYST provides a comparison of selected building systems at the Uniformat Levels 2 and 3 detail.
+Figure 20 compares the superstructure, and 21 the plumbing system.